How to make a money transfer

 • You could apply to increase your credit limit if you’d like to transfer more, or larger amounts, than your current credit limit would allow.
 Just be aware, requests are subject to status and security checks.

-• You need to make at least the minimum payment every month, and stay within your credit limit, to keep any introductory or promotional interest rates, and to avoid extra fees, charges and damage to your credit score.
+• You need to make at least the minimum payment every month to keep any introductory or promotional interest rates, If you pay late or miss a payment, you may have to pay fees, lose any promotional offers you have, and it could damage your credit score.

 If you’ve got a Direct Debit set up to make payments to your account, check the amount.
 If you normally pay the full balance, you might want to reduce that once you’ve submitted your money transfer request, unless of course you want to pay everything off when your next statement arrives.